El-even-11/CS2303-OSLabs/README.md

 - `/scripts` : Some scripts for data analysis.
 - `/img` : Some images in the report.

-In addition, If you want the entire modified Linux source code, please feel free to contact me. <a href="mailto:zhao_ziqian@sjtu.edu.cn">zhao_ziqian@sjtu.edu.cn</a>
+In addition, if you want the entire modified Linux source code, please feel free to contact me. <a href="mailto:zhao_ziqian@sjtu.edu.cn">zhao_ziqian@sjtu.edu.cn</a>

 ## Notice